Learn About Sarcoidosis

 What Is Sarcoidosis?

 While no one knows what causes sarcoidosis, it is associated with increased immune system activity.
-This causes clusters of inflamed tissue (granulomas) to form in your body and lymph nodes (part of the immune system).
+This causes clusters of immune celles called granulomas to infiltrate your organs and lymph nodes.
 Sarcoidosis most commonly affects your lungs, but it can affect any organ in your body.
 People over the age of 20 and women are more likely to develop sarcoidosis.
 Many patients never have symptoms, and the disease is diagnosed only because a chest X-ray is taken for another reason.
 In most of these cases, the disease improves by itself.
 However, your overactive immune system may lead to problems with different organs of the body and lead to cough, shortness of breath, night sweats, joint pain and fatigue.
 Up to 30% of patients with sarcoidosis have symptoms improve without treatment.

 How Sarcoidosis Affects Your Body

-If you have sarcoidosis, the increased inflammation in your body may cause flu-like symptoms.
+If you have sarcoidosis, the increased inflammation in your body may cause flu-like symptoms such as night sweats, joint pain and fatigue.
 This inflammation can lead to scar tissue in your lungs while also making them function more poorly.
 Many people with sarcoidosis also have skin and eye damage in addition to lung disease.
-Occasionally, those with sarcoidosis develop granulomas and inflammation in their hearts, which can lead to serious problems including heart rhythm issues and heart failure.
+Occasionally, those with sarcoidosis develop granulomas and inflammation in their hearts, which can trigger abnormal heart rhythms and heart failure.

 How Serious Is Sarcoidosis?